 # sed -i -e 's/your_DQS_key/aip7yig6sahg6ehsohn5shco3z/g' rbl.conf # sed -i -e 's/your_DQS_key/aip7yig6sahg6ehsohn5shco3z/g' surbl.conf

 There will be no output, but your key will be placed in all the needed places.

 The configuration in the VBSpam survey and this one make use exclusively of our data, as our goal was certifying their quality and keep an eye on how we perform in the field.
 So, malware is blocked using just IP addresses and domain real-time data.

 While the results are reasonably good, the malware/phishing scoring can certainly be improved through some additional actions that we recommend.

 Nowadays the rule of thumb for receiving email should be to stay defensive, that is why we recommend to do basic attachment filtering by dropping all emails that contains potentially hazardous attachments, like at least all file extensions that match this regex:

 You should also drop, by default, all Office documents with macros.

 The second recommendation is to run an AV (Anti-Virus) engine on your server, to scan all mail attachments.
-This can be easily done with SpamAssassin, using the AV product of your choice.
+This can be easily done with Rspamd, using the supported AV product of your choice.